beanhuo/beanhuo.github.io/_posts/2019-11-20-eMMC-timeout-management.md

 ```

-* 2. then the timeout value requried by eMMC should be bigger that host HW timer.
+* Then the timeout value requried by eMMC should be bigger that host HW timer.